 The goal of the Private Rental Housing Office is to assist you in finding adequate, affordable housing that meets your family's needs as quickly as possible.
 However, private rental housing units referred to you are deemed adequate based on Army standards.
-While the Housing Office would like to provide customers with all of their wishes, the type of housing most of our customers desire are not available within our community.
+While the Housing Office would like to provide customers with all of their desires, the type of housing most of our customers' desire are not available within our community.

 Be cautious when working with a local Immobilienagentur (real estate agent).
 Military personnel MUST have authorization to work through an Immobilienagentur PRIOR TO signing a lease, if the service member wishes the Government to reimburse associated fees.
 Reimbursement is not an entitlement nor is this guaranteed.
 Fees are expensive and can be as high as three months' rent.
+The most the government will reimburse is one month's rent.
 DO NOT sign a lease provided by an Immobilienagentur without having the Housing Services Office (HSO) review the lease with you.
 It is preferred that once you find a house through an Immobilienagentur you bring that information to the HSO and request a condition check to assure the home meets Army standards.
-Adequacy checks and any follow-on inspections will be performed provided you received authorization from Housing to seek quarters through a realtor.
-Additionally, the HSO provided lease contains a military clause (30-day termination period).
+Additionally, the HSO provided lease should contain a military clause.
 This is important should you receive short notice orders.
 Without this clause local German law states you MUST give 90 day notice prior to departing, or pay the equivalent in rent.
-Your OHA stops latest on the date of departure, and you have to pay those extra months out of pocket to fulfill the termination period of 90 days.
+Once you move out of your private rental, your OHA stops, and you could pay those extra months out of pocket.
 Nearly every lease negotiated between an Immobilienagentur and a customer, without the support of the HSO, ends up in disagreement, disputes, or financial strain for the service member.
 Some Immobilienagentur in the local area will tell the service member that they work with HSO and the service they are providing is approved by the Army.
 This is NOT true.
-If the HSO office did not authorize the use of a realtor, there is little they can do to help you if troubles arise.
-You will receive support on a space available basis only and will be referred to the Staff Judge Advocate (SJA) for assistance.
+If the HSO office did not assist in negotiating your lease with your landlord, there is little they can do to assist you if troubles arise.
+You will be assisted on a space available basis only and will be referred to the Staff Judge Advocate (SJA) for assistance.
 Please follow your PCS orders, and report to the HSO PRIOR to making any permanent housing arrangements.